 It is important that JAA maintain a Christ-centered school environment characterized by human dignity, Christian courtesy, and individual respect.
 Sexual harassment should never be a part of that environment.

 It should also be noted that sexual harassment constitutes illegal educational discrimination under Federal and State statutes, the 14th Amendment of the U.S. Constitution, and Title IX of the Education Reform Act Amendment of 1972.

 Definition: Sexual harassment constitutes unwelcome sexual advances, sexual comments of any kind, or physical conduct of a sexual nature.

 - Making threats of a sexual nature.

-- Sexual advances, gestures, contract, comments or jokes.
+- Sexual advances, gestures, contact, comments or jokes.

 - Displaying sexual pictures, photographs, cartoons or graffiti.

 - Making suggestive comments about a person’s anatomy.

 Reporting Sexual Harassment